- SAP recently had major layoffs in its HANA group.

 Sick of HANA?

-Other groups in SAP are literally sick of HANA.
+Other groups in SAP are sick of HANA.

-HANA has been pulling revenues from other applications since its first introduction, as other applications had their discounts increased to reduce discounting on HANA, which has played havoc up SAP’s internal accounting — making it look like HANA is far more successful than it is.
+HANA has been pulling revenues from other applications since its first introduction.
+As different applications had their discounts increased to reduce discounting on HANA, which has played havoc up SAP’s internal accounting — making it look like HANA is far more successful than it is.